schultjw/03_Queue_Lab/README.md

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+NO idea how to implement grow().
 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+ArrayQueue::Queue
 #### 5. What is the purpose of "templates" in C++?
+To make code reusable.
 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+Delete[] a; // a is the pointer to memory address where 10 ints are stored
 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
 The purpose of having a class destructor in c++ is to deallocate dynamic memory.
-The reason I don't need them is Java has garbage collector, so it automatically
+The reason I don't need them is Java has garbage collector, so it automatically deallocates the memory where no pointer points